Old Sturbridge Village in Massachusetts

 The trees were warm water-colors of yellow, orange, green, and a little red.
 Their reflection dappled even under the old grey wooden covered bridge.

-Old Sturbridge Village is a living history museum set in 1830s New England.
+Old Sturbridge Village is a living history museum that recreates a 1830s New England town.

 It brings to life the day-to-day hard work of the time roughly half a century after the American Revolution.